mosaic-design-system/docs/src/components/chip.md

       **Chip contexts**

       Use the various contextual colours described above to denote further meaning, but be careful when combining colours with backgrounds of other elements.
 For example, red **Chips** on green backgrounds are not accessible.
 Consider high contrast pairings so the **Chip** value is easy to read.

+      ### Chips as filters

+      **Chips** can also be used to act as filters, sitting at the top of a table or something similar.
+They can be used as either the mechanism for filtering content, or as visual indicators for what is being filtered.

+      #### Chips that act as toggleable filters

+      These **Chips** are used as tags or descriptive words to filter content interactively.
+They are always visible and are typically positioned above or below their related content area.
+When selected, a leading tick icon is added in front of the **Chip's** label to show that it has been selected, and then when it is unselected the icon is removed.
+Multiple **Chips** can be selected or unselected, and as selections are made the associated content is filtered dynamically.

+      #### Chips that act as visual indicators of selected filters

+      These **Chips** are used to indicate filters that have been applied via a separate filters area, such as a **Drawer**.
+They are only visible when applied and are typically positioned above or below their related content area.
+It is not possible to toggle these chips on/off interactively, but they do contain a trailing cross icon to directly remove the **Chip** (i.e. remove the filter).
+As filters are removed, the associated content changes dynamically.

+      #### Positioning filter Chips

+      As mentioned above, when **Chips** are used as filters (or visual indicators for filters), they can be positioned above or below their related content.
+Where they are placed depends on the following:﻿

+      * If the filters are related to a table, then they should be placed above the table in a single row, as they directly affect the records it contains

+      * If the filters are related to a search field, then they can be shown underneath in a single row, as they can be selected as part of the search process to narrow down results

+      * If the filters are part of other components, such as side drawers, then they can be shown on multiple rows.﻿
     icon: file_invoice
     toc: true
   - title: Code